 Are you interested in setting up a business in Colombia?
 Do you want to know more about hiring employees here?
 At Biz Latin Hub we have a team of professional and experienced lawyers, who are experienced in Colombian labour law and would be happy to support you.
-Don’t hesitate to contact our CEO, Craig Dempsey viaquí for more personalised information.
+Meet our CEO Craig Dempsey and do not hesitate to contact us now for more personalised information.

 Watch this video to learn more about company formation in Colombia.